 1. Decide on your investment goal

-First thing’s first – deciding the amount you want to raise.
+First thing’s first on this crowdfunding checklist – deciding the amount you want to raise.
 This will have implications for all the decisions you make during your campaign.

 One of the most important things to bear in mind at this stage is that a lot of crowdfunding sites will only release the money if you meet your goal.
 This means that more money isn’t always better.
 For instance, you could set a $50,000 goal, only to get to $48,000 and not see any of it.
 In many cases, it’s better to undershoot and if all goes well you might even exceed your goal.